-This report demonstrates WSAFCA's continued adequate progress on critical features of the flood protection system to bring the West Sacramento levee system to a 200-yr level of flood protection.
+This report demonstrates WSAFCA's continued adequate progress on critical features of the flood protection system to bring the West Sacramento levee system to a 200-year level of flood protection as compared to the plan included in the 2017 AAPR.

-Since publication of the 2016 Annual Progress Report, WSAFCA has advanced the Southport Project on schedule and has received authorization of the West Sacramento GRR in the 2016 WIIN Act.
-Successful completion of the WSLIP by 2025 will rely on the ability to secure planned federal and State appropriations.
+Since publication of the 2017 AAPR, WSAFCA has advanced the Southport Project on schedule and has received authorization of the West Sacramento GRR in the 2016 WIIN Act.
+Successful completion of the WSLIP by 2025 will rely on the ability to secure planned federal, State, and local appropriations necessary to construct the remaining critical flood risk reduction features.
+WSAFCA will need to partner closely with the State and the USACE to ensure that the project can be implemented before 2025.

-The funding appropriated to date is above 100% of the planned expenditures through Fiscal Year 2016-17.
-Revenues and expenditures planned in the 2016 Annual Progress Report will be revised based on the Southport Project cost savings realized through award of the construction contract.
-The next Adequate Progress Annual Report will rely on the revised planned expenditures, cash flow model, and planned appropriations as the base line for demonstrating that the City is making adequate progress toward providing a minimum 200-year level of flood protection.
+The local funding appropriated to date is above 100% of the planned expenditures through Fiscal Year 2017-18.
+Revenues and expenditures planned in the 2019 AAPR will be revised based on actual costs of the Southport Project.
+The next Adequate Progress Annual Report will rely on the revised planned expenditures, cash flow model, and planned appropriations present in the 2018 AAPR as the base line for demonstrating that the City is making adequate progress toward providing a minimum 200-year level of flood protection.